BP cuts CEO's pay package after shareholder backlash

 BP Chief Financial Officer Brian Gilvary's overall pay package will be cut by 18 percent to 4.2 million pounds ($5.2 million).

-Other large British companies, such as Reckitt Benckiser and GlaxoSmithKline, have also cut executives' pay after shareholders had voiced concerns about their remuneration plans.
+Other large British companies, such as Reckitt Benckiser (RB.L) and GlaxoSmithKline (GSK.L), have also cut executives' pay after shareholders had voiced concerns about their remuneration plans.

-BP's annual report also showed the oil company cut a net amount of 5,300 jobs in 2016, after reducing 4,700 roles in 2015, as part of plans to rein in spending in response to weak oil prices. ($1 = 0.8028 pounds) (Additional reporting by Ron Bousso)
+BP's annual report also showed the oil company cut a net amount of 2,400 jobs in 2016, after reducing 4,700 roles in 2015, as part of plans to rein in spending in response to weak oil prices.